What’s Your Google Ads Optimization Score?

 Your real-time optimization score calculation uses the following factors:

-The way you have put Google’s recommendations into action or if you ignored suggestions will have a scoring impact.
+• The way you have put Google’s recommendations into action or if you ignored suggestions will have a scoring impact.
 Investigate repairs or technical issues, keeping your ads from being served in search results.
-Check for broken URLs, disapproved ads, and Google will flag empty ad groups.
+Check for broken URLs, disapproved ads, and remember that Google will flag empty ad groups.

-Redundant keywords and non-serving keywords can stop your ads from showing.
+• Redundant keywords and non-serving keywords can stop your ads from showing.
 Having too few ads for effecting testing can hinder account performance.
-Underutilizing call extensions, price extension, site link extensions, and structured snippets are great ways to ad performance.
+Underutilizing call extensions, price extensions, site link extensions, and structured snippets are great ways to ad performance.

 What Are Google Ads Optimization Tools?